 I don't have answers yet.
 I'm still mapping the terrain.
 But the missions literature is useful precisely because it highlights what's needed for ambitious innovation to succeed - and by implication, what might be missing.

-In my next post, I want to think more systematically about what FL would actually require.
-Not the technology itself, but the pyramid of preconditions that would need to be in place before FL becomes a meaningful option.
+In my previous post, I began thinking more systematically about what FL would actually require - not the technology itself, but the pyramid of preconditions that would need to be in place before FL becomes a meaningful option.
+The missions literature reinforces that analysis: if preconditions aren't present, no amount of mission framing will conjure them into existence.

 References